Aviation Calculations & Conversions by Joachim K. Hochwarth

 Crossover Altitude

-The following calculations are based on the U.S. Standard Atmosphere of 1976.
-The current implementation will only give correct results for altitudes up to 20,000 [m] - i.e. Troposphere and Tropopause.
+The following calculations are based on the International Standard Atmosphere (ISA) & U.S. Standard Atmosphere of 1976.
+The current implementation will only give correct results for altitudes up to 32,000 [m] - i.e. Troposphere (Layer 0)/Tropopause (Layer 1) and Lower Stratosphere (Layer 2).

 Altitude (MSL)